 43 Pages Posted: 24 Apr 2018 Last revised: 9 Jul 2020

-The `leverage-profitability puzzle' refers to the inverse unconditional relation between profitability and leverage observed for US industrial companies.
+The `leverage-profitability puzzle' refers to the persistent inverse relation between profitability and leverage observed for US industrial companies, which contradicts capital structure tradeoff theory with exogenous investment.
 Recent research suggests that the relation may be conditionally positive - in periods when firms actively rebalance leverage by distributing cash to shareholders - and negative in other periods.
-However, we show that the relation is conditionally negative when the shareholder distribution is financed with debt issues.
-The conditional relation is positive only if the distribution is financed internally by drawing down cash-balances.
-This evidence, which contradicts `dynamic inactivity' (tradeoff) theory with costly external finance, effectively resurrects the original leverage-profitability puzzle.
+However, we show that the relation is conditionally negative when the shareholder distribution is financed with new debt issues.
+The conditional relation is positive only when the distribution is financed internally by drawing down cash-balances.
+This evidence effectively resurrects the original leverage-profitability puzzle.

 Keywords: Capital structure, tradeoff theory, dynamic inaction, recapitalizations, leverage-profitbility correlation, pecking order